The Real Cost of Earning KES 200,000 in Kenya

 0 - 24,00010%24,0002,400

-Changes from Finance Bill 2023 raised higher brackets, affecting high earners in formal employment.
+The 32.5% and 35% bands introduced via the Finance Act 2023 affect high earners in formal employment.
 Verify calculations on iTax to dodge audits, especially with added housing levy deductions.
 This breakdown reveals the true net income for budgeting rent, matatu fares, and groceries in Kenya.

 DeductionEmployee ContributionEmployer ContributionTotal Monthly